FCORMERAIS/AIMobileConnect4/README.md

 ## Connect Four

 Connect four is a game where you need to align 4 pieces of your color on a board size of 6 to 7.
-You play turn versus an opponent, here it's an AI made with a minimax algorithm.
+You play versus an opponent, here it's an AI made with a minimax algorithm.
 Good luck !

 ## Installing